-During the quarter ended March 31, 2022, we saw inflation pressures building significantly around the world.
-Then, the war in Ukraine in late February caused a global shock, both from a humanitarian perspective as well as financially.
-Commodity prices soared given Russia is a key producer of several important commodities including oil and gas, and both Russia and Ukraine are big wheat producers globally.
-Elsewhere, renewed COVID-19 outbreaks in China led to new lockdowns in a few major industrial cities, which brought another wave of supply chain issues.
-This all contributed to a further surge in inflation, which caused equity and bond prices to decline sharply.
+The surges of inflationary pressures around the world during the year have led to sharp declines in equity and bond prices.
 Whilst this caused unrealised losses in the value of our fixed income portfolio in particular, we generally hold our bonds to maturity and so in the longer term this should be a temporary decline only.
 Our investments continued to provide stable income, recorded through the income statement and, overall, the Group's portfolio performed in line with expectations.
-Combined investments generated a total loss of \$14.5 million; \$11.9 million was reported through the income statement and \$26.4 million of unrealised losses was reported as other comprehensive income on the balance sheet.
+Against this backdrop, the Group's investment portfolio generated a total loss of \$11.5 million for the year - \$11.9 million of income reported through the income statement, and \$23.5 million of unrealised losses reported as other comprehensive income on the balance sheet.

 The Group continues to hold a high quality, diversified, global investment portfolio.
-92 percent of the Group's investments are in fixed income bonds, of which 99 percent are classified as investment grade.
+91 percent of the Group's investments are in fixed income bonds, of which 98 percent are classified as investment grade.

-INVESTMENT ASSETS AT 31 MARCH 2022
+INVESTMENT ASSETS AT 31 MARCH 2023